jxnpass/GlucCog-Final/README <unfinished> .md

 3) [tables.R](Scripts/tables.R)
     * Takes in data from 'glucCog.csv' and generates four tables for the research paper.
+    * First table describes demographic data describing age, gender, race, marriage, employment, and medication status, and BMI measurements.
+Known as **Table 2** in paper.
+    * Second table describes body compositions, such as fat, lean, bone mineral, and visceral adipose tissue measurements.
+We performed a one-way type 1 ANOVA to determine if these certain characteristics were failed to be distributed evenly across treatment groups (to avoid confounding).
+Known as **Tables 3A/3B** in paper.
+    * Third table describes visual analog scale scoring, which evaluates how subjects perceived the differing conditions/drinks.
+One-way type 1 ANOVA was also utilized for determining treatment differences.
+Known as **Table 4**.
+    * Fourth table represents the type 3 ANOVA results derived from fitting a linear mixed effects model (LME) with a 'sums' contrast on the categorical variables.
+The model fitted Condition, Session Time, Order, and all possible interaction combinations between them.
+These results determined our main conclusions.
+Known as **Table 5**.
+    * All tables are saved manually in [tables.docx](Outputs/tables.docx).
+Manually copying tables preserved the format better than exporting it through R.

 4) [figures.R](Scripts/figures.R)
+    * Takes in data from 'glucCog.csv' and 'glucOnly.csv' and produces the seven visualizations and graphs.
+    *

 5) [analysis.R](Scripts/analysis.R)